Rakeela/dragora-notes/collapse-type-suggestions.md

 Tenth Suggestion: (Incomplete)
 Locked AI Collective
-This system developed a large base of Panarchic cognitechnologies, and developed a 'perfectly proven' perfect way of life.
+This previously Imperial territory developed a large base of Panarchic cognitechnologies, in the process developing a 'perfectly proven' perfect way of life.
 The bland repetitiveness that subsequently developed in its cultural products proved the canary in the coalmine for a society in the process of proving itself not to exist.
 This society needs help rebooting its research systems... literally.
+They may also benefit from a little more help finding their own individual voices in life.
 Challenges:
 Common Culture (Stock.
 Cultural base penalty.)
 1 Emulated Nanoinfluence (The designed-sapience psychologies of this planet's population resist 'wasting time' with normal social interactions and independent personal development to an extent which contributed to the region's erosion during the assimilation crisis and risks impairing the development of large scale talent networks going forward.
 Influence Penalty.)
 2